Air & Space Forces Association: The Air Force's advocate

 In 1994, Air Force Magazine published a special report on the National Air and Space Museum's plans to display the Enola Gay B-29 Superfortress bomber, which dropped the Little Boy atomic bomb on Hiroshima.
-AFA called the museum's plans politically rigged and lacking balance and historical context.
+AFA called the museum's plans politically rigged and lacking balance and historical context and worked together with other veteran groups to propose changes to the exhibit.
 The outcry from Congress, the news media, and public forced the museum to modify its display plans.

 The Air and Space Forces' advocate

 The Air & Space Forces association has called for the Department of the Air Force to rename itself to the Department of the Air and Space Forces, the National Reconnaissance Office to integrate into the USSF, and the development of Space Force crewed combat spaceplanes.

 While supporting the Air Force, the Air Force Association also advocated for its space and cyber programs.

 In 2009, AFA established the CyberPatriot program to prepare high school students in careers in cybersecurity or other STEM fields.
 In 2013, CyberPatriot becomes an international program, expanding to the United Kingdom, Australia, Saudi Arabia, and Japan.

 In 2014, the Secretary of the Air Force requested that the Air Force Association create a similar program to CyberPatriot that was space-focused, with AFA creating the StellarXplorers STEM education program built on orbit determination, spacecraft design, and launch vehicle operations.

 In 2013, the Mitchell Institute for Airpower Studies was renamed the Mitchell Institute for Aerospace Studies and in 2016, the Air Force Association's Air and Space Conference was renamed the Air, Space, and Cyber Conference.

 Following the 2019 establishment of the U.S. Space Force, the Air Force Association positioned itself to continue supporting the new service, updating its mission statement to include the USSF and Guardians in April 2020.
 On April 7, 2022, the Air Force Association renamed itself the Air & Space Forces Association to better represent the United States Space Force.
 In September 2022, Air Force Magazine was renamed Air & Space Forces.

 Following the Space Force's establishment, the Air Force Association called for the Department of the Air Force to rename itself the Department of the Air and Space Forces, integrate the National Reconnaissance Office into the U.S. Space Force, and develop crewed and uncrewed combat spaceplanes for the new service.